CNDLS/WordPress-Wowza/trunk/readme.txt

 This plugin is incompatible with releases 4.x of PHP, please update your PHP installation to 5.x.

-NOTE: versions 2.0.9.9 _MAY_ be compatible with php 4.x this is untested at this time.
+NOTE: versions 2.0.9.9 and higher _MAY_ be compatible with php 4.x this is untested at this time, there is no planned support for PHP 4.x

 = I have another error / problem / question / suggestion =